Framing: What Are We Solving?

 Defining the Edges of the Problem

-Including both constraints and measureable success criteria inside the problem statement does two things.
+Including both constraints and measurable success criteria inside the problem statement does two things.
 It demonstrates to decision-makers that you understand the realities of the work, and it provides your team with a clear framework to work within.
 Once you know where the edges are, you're free to explore everything inside them.

 Only when those edges are defined does the problem statement hold.
 Only then can you shift perspective and ask the more complex question: Who is this really for?